eProsima/DDS-Router/README.md

 colcon build
 ```

+This repository holds several colcon packages that are installed independently, and could be configured and
+use separately.
+These packages are:

+* `ddsrouter_utils`: library with generic utils and functions (Log, Time, etc.).
+* `ddsrouter_event`: library for handling events.
+* `ddsrouter_core`: library with the main functionality of the DDS Router.
+* `ddsrouter_yaml`: library to configure a DDS Router from a YAML.
+* `ddsrouter_tool`: application to execute a DDS Router from a YAML configuration file.
+* `ddsrouter_docs`: package to generate the DDS Router documentation using sphinx.

+In order to compile only a package and its dependencies, use the colcon argument `--packages-up-to <package>`.
+In order to explicitly skip some of these packages, use the colcon argument
+`--packages-skip <package1> [<package2> ...]`.

 ### Run an application

 To run the *DDS Router* application, source the installation environment and execute the executable file that has been